View Current

 Definitions

-Standards of Behaviour and Professional Conduct
+Standards of Behaviour and Professional Conduct for All

 (6) Before engaging in any type of online communication, whether that is an email, posting in a discussion forum or participating in an online class, ask yourself the following questions (adapted from the Teaching Council’s Draft guidelines for registered teachers about the use of social media):